 Vestiaire Collective is a market with the mission to transform the fashion industry for a more sustainable future, to fight fashion waste by giving a second life to the luxury clothes we no longer wear, and by empowering their community of Fashion Activists to make a change.

-Vestiaire Collective has encouraged consumers to consider resale their unused luxury closet pieces, as a smart and sustainable approach to fashion.
-What makes Vestiaire Collective unique, is the curated catalog offering items expertly checked for quality and authenticity.
+Vestiaire Collective has encouraged consumers to consider reselling their unused luxury closet pieces, as a smart and sustainable approach to fashion.
+What makes Vestiaire Collective unique, is the curated catalog offering items expertly-checked for quality and authenticity.

 The community is composed of over 7 million fashion savvy members and 25,000 new items are submitted every week, allowing buyers to search over 3,500 coveted pieces a day, from 50 different countries across Europe, the United States, Asia, and Australia.